paritytech/capi/docs/getting_started/import_mapping.md

 const firstTen = await System.Account.entryPage(10).run()
 ```

 In development, we can have a `dev_import_map.json`, which redirects `polkadot/` to the `dev` provider.
+This will give us ten accounts corresponding to test users (alice, bob, misc.).

 ```sh
 deno task capi -- deno run -A my_script.ts --import-map=dev_import_map.json
 ```

-In production, we can easily redirect to the live network.
+In production, we can easily redirect to the live network, therein giving us real accounts.

 `prod_import_map.json`